Quo Vadis Entrance Hymn for Saturday Services (2010)

 Reproduction #: LC-USZC4-3359(color film copy transparency)

 General Pulaski Association First Vice President Sandi Schmid lead the 2013 Pulaski Day Parade to represent her late daughter, Jackie Schmid, as the honorary grand marshal.
-Alongside Schmid to lead the parade will be Cheektowaga Supervisor Mary Holtz and Congressman Brian Higgins, Erie County Executive Mark Poloncarz, Auxiliary Bishop Edward Grosz, and Erie County Comptroller Stefan Mychajliw.
+Alongside Schmid to lead the parade was Cheektowaga Supervisor Mary Holtz and Congressman Brian Higgins, Erie County Executive Mark Poloncarz, Auxiliary Bishop Edward Grosz, and Erie County Comptroller Stefan Mychajliw.

 Select Photos of the

 *** 2011 ***

 What is Pulaski Day and when is it celebrated?